gratraw/elevetorservice/README.md

 - Friendlier and more versatile user interface.
 - Change the request sequence to some other collection that's ordered by nature.
 - Add scalaDoc to all methods.
+- Printing only changes in the queue instead of all information.
+- Add support for malfunctioning elevators.
+- Add support for total number of users in the elevator.

 #### Difference from the initial task
 Suggested solution was FCFS(first-come, first-serve) - this is good if we would like to have only one person in the elevator.